 Your safety in and around the property is of the highest priority.
-There are a number of situations that place you at risk and we urge you to contact us if you have a concern.
+There are several situations that place you at risk and we urge you to contact us if you have a concern.

 Some things to be aware of include: